 In order to regain life points, you either have to pay an exorbitant amount of cash, or have the character sit-out of the party for a number of battles.
 In a type of game where party coordination is key, the last thing you want to do is remove one of your characters for any amount of time - especially late in game.
 Additionally, the time needed to recoup is simply an annoyance; nobody wants to churn through a few dozen battles before getting your cleric back, for example.

 I ultimately decided to just load the most previous save whenever a character fell, as taking a second attempt against a boss or what-have-you turned out to be less of a hassle than dealing with the systems in place (our Xbox One version reviewer made the same decision).
 I suppose the idea was to force the player to have reserve party members, shuffling around characters as some recouped, but none of it sat right with me.
 When it's more sensible to avoid such systems entirely, I have to imagine there must have been a better way to handle it.

 Outside of that peculiar issue, Stranger of Sword City is a solid dungeon crawler.
-Where Demon Gaze's difficulty was sometimes frustrating and Operation Abyss was generally too easy, Sword City meets a happy medium with an appropriate level of challenge.
+Stranger of Sword City is pretty challenging, but it never felt as unfair as some of the roadblocks in Demon Gaze.
 Boss encounters can certainly be tough, but good tactics and appropriate equipment can overcome anything the game throws at you.
 It's worth noting that not having to rely on a autonomous Demon like in Demon Gaze is a very good thing.